LeMahieu hurt, but Frazier’s 5 RBIs lift Yanks over Red Sox

 TRAINER’S ROOM

-Red Sox: Manager Ron Roenicke is hoping to right Boston’s struggling pitching staff by introducing some stability, setting his rotation for the next four games after spending the first quarter of the season trying to piece things together.
-RHP Chris Mazza will pitch Sunday and LHP Martín Pérez on Monday to close out the series against the Yankees.
+Red Sox: Roenicke says RHP Chris Mazza will start Sunday and LHP Martín Pérez on Monday to close out the series against the Yankees.
 RHP Zack Godley will then pitch Tuesday against Philadelphia, followed by rookie LHP Kyle Hart.

 Yankees: Judge will be treated through the weekend for a strained right calf that landed him on the injured list Friday, and Boone hopes he can resume baseball activities Monday. … Chapman (COVID-19) threw his second simulated game at the club’s alternate site Friday, and Boone said the All-Star closer is just about ready to return, possibly Monday or Tuesday.